Validate That an Interface Is Machine Learning Ready

 events in the Network tab of your browser console when typing in the search box. -

-Ensure That Coveo ML Automatic Relevance Tuning (ART) Is Properly Configured
+Ensure that Coveo ML Automatic Relevance Tuning (ART) is properly configured

-Now that you have confirmed that your query and analytics events are properly sent, you’re ready to start testing your Coveo ML ART model to ensure that it’s properly configured.
+Now that you have confirmed that your query and analytics events are properly sent, you’re ready to start testing your Coveo ML Automatic Relevance Tuning (ART) model to ensure that it’s properly configured.

 For other Coveo ML models, configuring Coveo ML and confirming events can be different.